Half Marathon Training: What Is Zone 1 / Recovery?

 Key Indicators:

-• Breathing: Easy, able to talk in full sentences
+• Breathing: Easy with the ability to talk in full sentences

 Common Mistakes with Zone 1 Training